macedotavares/obsidian-utilities/README.md

 - `#` for headings
 - `^` for blocks/lines

-Insert the link by pressing Enter or clicking on the result.
+Insert the link by pressing Enter or double-clicking the result.

 Cmd+Enter will open the note file in VS Code.
 (I'm using an external text editor here because I didn't want to replace the active note, and I couldn't find a way of opening a new pane.)
 As usual in Alfred, pressing shift with a result highlighted will quick-look into it.